 Beijing Duck (1975) Haruomi Hosono, musician

-The two days program in 2017 held in the Yokohama City University became throughout the year on a monthly basis in this year as the visitors’ attended from Yokohama requested.
-In the season 02 each one have found the unique themes and characters like ‘many hills’, ‘special colours’ of Yokohama were asked to develop toward further stage, educating ourself on architecture and urban design by referring books such as ‘The Ureban Design in Yokohama as the Characteristic City’ by Shunsuke Iwasaki who worked for urban planing bureau of Yokohama City as urban designer.
-Also, the theories of formative culture, architecture, urbanism, art and film are added to study cross between media and city.
+The two-day program in 2017 held the Yokohama City University throughout the year on a monthly basis this year as the visitors’ attended from Yokohama requested.
+In season 02 each one has found the unique themes and characters like ‘many hills’, and ‘special colours’ of Yokohama and was asked to develop toward a further stage, educating ourselves on architecture and urban design by referring to books such as ‘The Urban Design in Yokohama as the Characteristic City’ by Shunsuke Iwasaki who worked for urban planning bureau of Yokohama City as urban designer.
+Also, the theories of formative culture, architecture, urbanism, art and film are added to study the cross between media and the city.

-In addition to studies on the media relating Yokohama, we asked a legend of urban planning to a guided tour called B-Yokohama tour that he took us around the back and dark side of Yokohama along Ohoka-gawa River that is totally different from brilliant Bay Area including Minato Mirai to compare media with reality, Chinatown and Yamashita-koen Park.
-For the approach on media for instance we read the novel ‘The card Playing’to imagine how the Bay Area looked like in mid 1960’s and we compared with a song, The Hill We look Down the Port’s (1933) three deferent versions sung in different time (the latest version is actually sung in 2018.).
+In addition to studies on the media relating Yokohama, we asked a legend of urban planning to a guided tour called B-Yokohama tour that took us around the back and dark side of Yokohama along Ohoka Gawa River that is totally different from the brilliant Bay Area including Minato Mirai to compare media with reality, Chinatown and Yamashita-koen Park.
+For the approach to media for instance we read the novel ‘The Card Playing’to imagine how the Bay Area looked like in the mid-1960s and we compared with a song, The Hill We Look Down the Port (1933) three different versions sung in different times (the latest version is actually sung in 2018.).

-We attended to Yokohama throughout the year and found many.
-The characteristic point we recognised this year was there are many science fictions and fantasy dramas in near future.
-And we will push on to more challenging idea in the following workshop taking the media relating to Yokohama as precious cultural reference and resource by using them to resemble virtual architecture, landscape, urban space and object site.
-It was very creative year that we could broaden our perspective and have interaction with many people in Yokohama by keeping sober works of thinking and expressing in same place as we visited to do research throughout the year.
+We attended Yokohama throughout the year and found many.
+The characteristic point we recognised this year was there are many science fiction and fantasy dramas in the near future.
+We will push on to more challenging ideas in the following workshop taking the media relating to Yokohama as a precious cultural reference and resource by using them to resemble virtual architecture, landscape, urban space and object sites.
+It was a very creative year we could broaden our perspective and interaction with many people in Yokohama by keeping sober works of thinking and expressing in the same place as we visited to do research throughout the year.